KirillM/BarChart/README.md

  - Bar Chart works on iOS 4.2 and higher, however the sample project only runs on iOS 5.0 and higher.
  - Bar Chart now uses Objective-C ARC.
 If your project does not use ARC, add the ARC flag to the **Bar Chart** files in your project's Compile Sources section: `-fobjc-arc`
  - You must add the `CoreGraphics` and `QuartzCore` frameworks to your project

+##To-Do
+Bar Chart is a work in progress.
+We're planning to add these features soon:
+ [ ] Re-add animations to Bar Chart
+ [x] Add ways to customize Bar Chart
+ [ ] Add Stroke Effetcs Options to Bars
+ [ ] Add more data options (ex. using `UIColor` rather than `HEX`) Think of anything else?
+Submit an issue!

 ##Changelog